MicrosoftDocs/globalization/globalization/fonts-layout/font-support.md

 Moving these fonts into optional packages provides over 220 MB of disk savings for users who don’t require these fonts.

-Another significant international development in Windows 10 is the introduction of a new complex-script shaping engine, the Universal Shaping Engine, that allows any complex script in Unicode 7.0 to be shaped correctly even if the script isn't yet supported by a system-provided font.
+Another significant international development in Windows 10 is the introduction of a new complex-script shaping engine, the Universal Shaping Engine.
+The Universal Shaping Engine allows any complex script in Unicode 7.0 to be shaped correctly even if the script isn't yet supported by a system-provided font.
 Users can install a suitable OpenType font for correct shaping behavior for any script in Unicode 7.0.

 Note: While the Windows platform is able to support display of additional Unicode 7.0 scripts using nonsystem fonts, it doesn’t guarantee that using nonsystem fonts will work in all apps.
 In particular, apps that do their own low-level text-display processing might not display a script correctly unless they were explicitly designed to support that script, even if they call platform APIs that use the universal shaping engine.
 Also note that platform frameworks don't provide font fallback behavior using nonsystem fonts.